gebirgslok/BricklinkSharp/README.md

 > :information_source: At the moment the project is assumed to be complete, nevertheless it will continue to be actively maintained to fix bugs and respond to API changes.
 If you encounter bugs or have suggestions for additional features then you can simply open an issue or submit a pull request.

+### vnext
+ - Fixed a typo in **RatingTargetRole** (previous RatingTargeRole without "t") which has breaking behaviour when using it.
+ - Fixed https://github.com/gebirgslok/BricklinkSharp/issues/5 along with many performance improvements, thanks to [xramcire](https://github.com/xramcire)
+ -- With that change all **Enums** moved to *BricklinkSharp.Client.Enums* namespace, which also requires to add an additinal *using*.

 ### 1.3.0
  - Added CancellationToken support for all async methods
  - Fixed **GetElementIdAsync** throws an exception if no element ID is available.
 The method now instead returns an empty array.